surreal-ai/docs/docs/guide/ratelimit.md

 # Rate limits

-Surreal Engine rely on rate limits to pleasant experience for end users and developers.
+Surreal Engine rely on rate limits to ensure best experience for developers.

 For now, Surreal Engine would limit each developers' API call by 30 requests/per minute.